Is Abortion Linked to Breast Cancer?

-A woman’s risk for some types of breast cancer is related to hormone levels in the body.
+A woman’s risk for some types of breast cancer is related to levels of certain hormones in the body.
 Breast cells normally grow and divide in response to hormones like estrogen, progesterone, and prolactin.
-Levels of these hormones change throughout a woman’s life, but they typically change a lot during pregnancy.
-When a woman is pregnant, her body gets ready for breast-feeding by altering the levels of these hormones.
-This causes changes in the breast tissue.
+Levels of these hormones change throughout a woman’s life.

 Does abortion affect hormones during pregnancy?